kentnf/VirusDetect/tools/readme.md

 \* the 1st command only generate download commands, and the 2nd command will execute the download commands to download all viral sequences and taxonomy database.

-####2. run viral_DB_prepare.pl script to category virus
+####2. run viral_DB_prepare.pl script to classify virus

 	$ perl viral_DB_prepare.pl -t category gbvrl*.gz 1>report.txt 2>&1

-   * There will be several virus do not have taxon id in download files, but they may have correct taxon id on GenBank website (I guess the website update more frequently than ftp).
-To make 	 we need manually update these virus taxon id in the pipline.
+There will be several virus do not have taxon id in download files, but they may have correct taxon id on GenBank website.
+So I guess the website update more frequently than ftp.
+To generate accurate classification, we need manually update these virus taxon id in the script viral_DB_prepare.pl, sorry for that I did not make it as a automatically process.

    * check warning message: if there is any virus do not have taxon id. manually chagne it in [sub correct_org_taxon_division]

-   2.1 the file "report.txt" records these virus without taxon id,
+   2.1 the file "report.txt" records these virus without taxon id like this:

 	$ grep "WARN" report.txt
+	[WARN]organism is not virus: KC244112
+	[WARN]organism is not virus: KC244113
+	[WARN]organism is not virus: AF050065
+	[WARN]organism is not virus: AF101979
+	...

-   2.2 search the ID in WARN in genbank to find correct taxon id (img)
+   2.2 search the ID in WARN in genbank to find correct taxon id

    2.3 open file viral_DB_prepare.pl, add the correct taxon id to subroutine correct_org_taxon_division

    2.3 re-run the viral_DB_prepare.pl until there is no WARN message
-	 $ viral_DB_prepare.pl -t category gbvrl*.gz 1>report.txt 2>&1
+	 $ perl viral_DB_prepare.pl -t category gbvrl*.gz 1>report.txt 2>&1

 ####3. generate manually classification file

 	$ viral_DB_prepare.pl -t manually
 	$ viral_DB_prepare.pl -t patch

-   * there is no process in this step, a guide about how to manually change the classification is print on screen
+There is no process in this step, a guide about how to manually change the
+     	classification is print on screen

-   * after manually change, please patch the changed files to previous file
+After manually change, please patch the changed files to previous file

 ####4. run viral_DB_prepare.pl script to category virus again using manually changed file

 	$ viral_DB_prepare.pl -t category -c 1 gbvr*.gz
 	$ viral_DB_prepare.pl -t manually
 	$ viral_DB_prepare.pl -t patch

    * manually change the desc file, then patch it

    === notice ===